AFAries/CSharpQuestions1/README.md

 #### CSharpQuestions1

+I included all the links which I used references/sources but the definitions/answers I tried to explain in a simpler fashion.

 1. Q: What is a namespace?
 A namespace is one way to help organize your programming project.
 A namespace is a method for organizing your code adding clarity and keeping object names from interfering with each other. https://www.tutorialspoint.com/csharp/csharp_namespaces.htm